devonartis/aws-secure-access-infrastructure-identity-workshop/docs/03-using-EC2-Instance-Connect.md

 # Module 3: Using Amazon EC2 Instance Connect

-In the last module you used AWS Systems Manager Session Manager to securely access and administer your on-premise systems and Amazon EC2 Instances.
+In the last module you used AWS Systems Manager Session Manager to securely access and administer your on-premises systems and Amazon EC2 Instances.
 Recently we announced a new feature that can be used for secure administration of EC2 Instances called Amazon EC2 Instance Connect.
 Amazon EC2 Instance Connect provides a simple and secure way to connect to your instances using Secure Shell (SSH).
 With EC2 Instance Connect, you use AWS Identity and Access Management (IAM) policies and principals to control SSH access to your instances, removing the need to share and manage SSH keys.

 When you connect to an instance using EC2 Instance Connect, the Instance Connect API pushes a one-time-use SSH public key to the instance metadata where it remains for 60 seconds.
 The IAM policy attached to your IAM user authorizes your IAM user to push the public key to the instance metadata.
 The AuthorizedKeysCommand and AuthorizedKeysCommandUser, configured when Instance Connect is installed, tells the SSH daemon to look up the public key from the instance metadata for authentication, and connects you to the instance.